knaxilla/README-Generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

----

-🏆 The previous sections are the bare minimum, and your project will ultimately determine the content of this document.
-You might also want to consider adding the following sections.

 ## Badges

 ![badmath](https://img.shields.io/github/languages/top/lernantino/badmath)

 Badges aren't necessary, per se, but they demonstrate street cred.
 Badges let other developers know that you know what you're doing.
 Check out the badges hosted by [shields.io](https://shields.io/).
 You may not understand what they all represent now, but you will in time.

-## Features

-If your project has a lot of features, list them here.

 ## How to Contribute